 SIBO Risk Factors

-While there are only three agreed upon causes of SIBO, there are a multitude of risk factors that can lead to one of the causes of SIBO.
+While there are only three agreed upon what causes SIBO, there are a multitude of risk factors that can lead to one of the causes of SIBO.
 These include:

 Risk Factors For A Deficient Migrating Motor Complex:

 Diseases eg. Diabetes, Hypothyroid, Parkinsons Disease, Scleroderma, Ehlers Danlos

 Pharmaceutical use.
 Eg. antibiotics, opiates